fdemmer/Picard-Last.fm.ng-Plugin/README.md

 Download the latest release from the github [releases][0] page.

-Extract the "lastfmng" directory in the archive to you local user's plugin
+Extract the "lastfmng" directory in the archive to your local user's plugin
 directory:

  - Windows: ``%APPDATA%\MusicBrainz\Picard\plugins``
  - Linux/MacOS: ``~/.config/MusicBrainz/Picard/plugins``

+(Do not just put all the files contained inside the "lastfmng" directoy there, put the whole directory there! eg. ``~/.config/MusicBrainz/Picard/plugins/lastfmng/...``)

 Start or restart Picard to load the plugin and enable it in the options dialog for plugins.